 - Purchase the recommended yardage for your project and have it delivered to the upholsterer.

 We’re big believers in supporting your creative vision.
-It can be easy to feel disadvantaged when you’re beginning a project with an antique or heirloom piece of furniture.
+It can be easy to feel disadvantaged when beginning a project with an antique or heirloom piece of furniture.
 We appreciate the care our readers put into redesigning unique or sentimental furniture items and expect to support you in your textile specification journey.

 Upholstery Shop Sourcing

 There can be a variety of skilled craftsmen in your area, and we want to be sure you’re hiring the right person for your project.
 These are a few things to consider when shopping for a furniture upholsterer.